+After the program/erase controller has started, it is not possible to select any more blocks.
+Each additional block must therefore be selected within the timeout period of the last block.
+The timeout timer restarts when an additional block is selected.
 After the sixth bus WRITE operation, a bus READ operation outputs the data polling register.
-See the WE#-Controlled Program waveforms for details on how to identify if the program/erase controller has started the BLOCK ERASE operation.
+See the WE#-Controlled Program waveforms for details on how to identify if the program/ erase controller has started the BLOCK ERASE operation.